 Semiconductor Processors perform any or all of the following functions in the manufacture of electronic semiconductors: load semiconductor material into furnace; saw formed ingots into segments; load individual segment into crystal growing chamber and monitor controls; locate crystal axis in ingot using x-ray equipment and saw ingots into wafers; and clean, polish, and load wafers into series of special purpose furnaces, chemical baths, and equipment used to form circuitry and change conductive properties.

-Semiconductor Processors with little to no experience tend to make between $25310 and $29040 while the more experienced ones make over $44000 per year.
+Semiconductor Processors with little to no experience tend to make between $26130 and $30390 while the more experienced ones can earn over $46960 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Semiconductor Processor is to move to a higher paying state like OH.
-Right now, the highest paying states for Semiconductor Processors are OH, NJ, NH, AZ and FL.
+One of the easiest ways to increase your salary as a Semiconductor Processor is to move to a higher paying state like MA.
+Right now, the highest paying states for Semiconductor Processors are MA, NY, OH, NM and CA.

-3 other factors that can increase your salary as A Semiconductor Processor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Semiconductor Processor is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Semiconductor Processors what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Semiconductor Processors what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.